Safe and inclusive schools:

 Responding to the Accepting Schools Act (Bill 13)

 In June 2012, the provincial government passed Bill 13, the Accepting Schools Act.
-It is in full effect as of February 1, 2013 and amends some of the “safe schools” provisions currently in the Education Act.
+It was in full effect as of February 1, 2013 and amended some of the “safe schools” provisions in the Education Act.

 We know that a safe, inclusive and accepting school is essential for student achievement and well-being.
 Bill 13 requires school boards to prevent and address inappropriate and disrespectful behaviour among students in our schools.
 These behaviours include bullying, discrimination and harassment.
 The new law makes it clear that these behaviours are unacceptable in our schools.
-It promotes respect and understanding for all student regardless of race, gender, sexual orientation or disability or any other factor.
+It promotes respect and understanding for all students regardless of race, gender, sexual orientation, creed, disability, or any other factor.

-The board has been directed to create new policies and/or revise policies based on the legislation, regulations and Ministry of Education Policy and Program Memorandums.
+The board was directed to create new policies and/or revise policies based on the legislation, regulations and Ministry of Education Policy and Program Memorandums.
 These include:

-With the help of our central administration, we will be working to provide students and parents with information on our new Safe Schools practices and procedures.
-Some of the changes and new provisions are very different including the way in which discipline, including what can be considered for suspensions and expulsions.
+As a result of Bill 13, the Board's Safe Schools practices and procedures have changed, including what can be considered for suspensions and expulsions.
 A few of the changes are highlighted here.
 Bill 13 requires schools to:

 - Consider tougher consequences for students who bully others.
 This can include suspending and considering expulsion if: